xhajnal/video_bees/README.md

 ### (OPTIONAL) FIXING VIDEO TRIMMING AND CROPPING
 In the case you do not use a video source which is a result of the Loopy and you either cropped or trimmed the video, for each of such files please select `has_tracked_video=False` or simply omit this parameter in the respective line in `dave.py`.

-Simply put, the files with a video same as those used for the loopy analysis the line for such files will look something like this:
+Simply put, the files with a video same as those used for the Loopy analysis the line for such files will look something like this:

 ```
 analyse('../data/Video_tracking/{file_name}.csv', {population_size}, has_tracked_video=True, is_first_run=a)
 ```

-and for the videos that have been either trimmed or cropped for the loopy use this instead:
+and for the videos that have been either trimmed or cropped for the Loopy use this instead:

 ```
 analyse('../data/Video_tracking/{file_name}.csv', {population_size},  is_first_run=a)